Chenango County, New York: Government

 Chenango County has a Board of Supervisors that consists of 23 Town/City elected officials, serving as representatives at the County level.
 The term for each Supervisor is based on the term set by each particular Town.
 A Supervisor holds office for either two or four years.

-In 21st-century United States politics, Chenango County is considered a "red" county, where the majority of voters elect national Republican candidates.
+In 21st-century United States politics, Chenango County is considered to be a Republican-leaning county, where the majority of voters elect national Republican candidates.
 In 2004, Republican George Bush won by an 11% margin over Democrat John Kerry.
 For state and congressional offices, voters sometimes elect Democratic candidates.
 In 2006 both Eliot Spitzer and Hillary Clinton carried it, winning 57% and 54% of the vote for governor and US Senator, respectively.
 In 2008, John McCain carried Chenango County over Barack Obama in the presidential election by a close margin of 49.59%-48.45% or a difference of 237 votes.
 In 2010, Democrat Andrew Cuomo for governor, and Democrats Chuck Schumer and Kirsten Gillibrand for the US Senate each carried it.
+In 2012, Republican Mitt Romney narrowly won the county over Obama, but like most of the Upstate, swung sharply towards the Republicans in 2016 and 2020, with Donald Trump receiving over 60% of the vote in 2020 making him the first Republican to do so since 1984.